AstroDule/cf3-doc/source/general/howtocreatenewlinuxgpu/howtocreatenewlinuxgpu.rst

 How to create new linux vm with vGpu in Openstack Dashboard (Horizon)?
 ======================================================================

+A virtual machine with vgpu differs from normal virtual machines in that it has a graphics card.
+In order to use this functionality, you will need to select a flavour that has this card.
+The flavor names are: vm.a6000.1, vm.a6000.2, vm.a6000.4, vm.a6000.8. a6000 means the presence of NVIDIA RTX A6000 and 1, 2, 4, 8 are the flavor capacities.

 Go to Project → Compute → Instances.

 .. figure:: 1.png